 Pi is the most studied number in mathematics, and for good reason.
 The number pi is integral to our understanding of geometry.
 Pi has uses in physics, astronomy, and mathematics.
 Pi is used in architecture and construction as well, and has been a vital part of everything from arches and bridges to the Pyramids of Giza.

 Here are 25 fascinating facts about pi:

 1. The symbol for Pi has been in use for over 250 years.
-The symbol was introduced by William Jones, an Anglo-Welsh philologist in 1706 and made popular by the mathematician Leonhard Euler.
+The symbol was introduced by William Jones, a Welsh mathematician, in 1706.
+The symbol was made popular by the mathematician Leonhard Euler.

 2. Since the exact value of pi can never be calculated, we can never find the accurate area or circumference of a circle.

 3. March 14 or 3/14 is celebrated as pi day because 3.14 are the first digits of pi.
 Math nerds around the world love celebrating this infinitely long, never-ending number.